 Globally herbicide resistance to the Group C herbicide mode of action has been confirmed and documented in more than 70 grass and broadleaf weed species across more than 40 countries.
 Resistance to the Group C mode of action is common; in fact, it is the third most likely herbicide mode of action to develop resistance.

-Group C resistance exists in 8 weed species across more than 100 weed populations including more than 50 populations of annual ryegrass, more than 20 populations of wild radish, liverseed grass, squirrel tail fescue (silver grass), dwarf (stinging) nettles, Indian hedge mustard and barnyard grass (“at risk weeds”).
+In Australia, Group C resistance exists in 9 weed species across more than 100 weed populations including more than 50 populations of annual ryegrass, more than 20 populations of wild radish, liverseed grass, squirrel tail fescue (silver grass), dwarf (stinging) nettles, Indian hedge mustard, brome grass and barnyard grass (“at risk weeds”).

 In all situations the resistance status of “at risk weeds” should be determined prior to sowing.
 Resistance has developed in broadacre, horticultural and non-crop situations.
 CropLife Australia gives specific guidelines for the use of Group C herbicides in all situations and particularly in triazine tolerant (TT) canola, and canola with both glyphosate tolerance and triazine tolerance (TT-RR canola) following increasing reports of resistance development:

 Growing TT Canola in a paddock treated with triazine herbicides in the previous season is a high resistance risk and is not recommended.

 For ryegrass control, use simazine, atrazine, metribuzin or terbuthylazine plus a pre-emergence herbicide with a different mode of action (eg trifluralin) prior to sowing.
 If necessary, follow-up with a post emergent herbicide with a different mode of action (eg clethodim) to control escapes from pre-emergent treatments.

 Refer to the specific guidelines for Group M herbicides in addition to those given here for triazine herbicides.